Restrict Usernames

 • Prevent spaces from being used in a username (which WordPress allows by default)

-• Require that a username begin, end, or contain one of a set of substrings (i.e. “support_”, “admin_”)
+• Require that a username starts with, ends with, or contain one of a set of substrings (i.e. “support_”, “admin_”)

 When attempting to register with a restricted username, the visitor will be given an error notice that says: